Learning from the Land by Observation + Experiences

 Salt Spring is part of the traditional territory of the Saanich, Cowichan, Penelakut, Lyackson and Nanaimo First Nations; aboriginal use of the island dates back at least 5,000 years.
 Permanent settlements fluctuated over time with the main centres of population known today as Fulford Harbour, Ganges, Long Harbour and Hudson Point.
 A major epidemic in the 1780s and subsequent warfare with northern peoples, shifted resident populations to villages on Vancouver Island, Kuper Island, and Valdes Island.
 Various families continued to access their lands and resources on Salt Spring, especially for fishing and hunting.
 Aboriginal people remained at the present-day Tsawout Indian Reserve (Menhinick) until the 1920s.

 Our discussions in this module will include information about indigenous traditional ways of fishing, hunting, travel, cooking and building.
 Students will help to create a cook pit, steam some vegetables using this traditional method and share in the edible offerings.
 They will also learn to construct a modified sweat lodge incorporating the use of some traditional tools, then enjoy the heat and shared stories within.
-Prior to that and while the rocks are heating, they will prepare bannock, a type of fry bread, originating from Scotland and eventually adopted by the Indigenous peoples of Canada.
+Prior to that and while the rocks are heating, they will prepare Bannock, a type of fry bread, originating from Scotland and eventually adopted by the Indigenous peoples of Canada.
 It is a simple bread, quick to make, and well suited for life in the wilderness.
 Students may also visit historic landmarks and old village sites of the First Nations on Salt Spring including Xwaaqw’um in Burgoyne Bay.

 Additional Program Options for Day or Overnight Itineraries